-- Name of the payee, - If the payee is an individual, the residential address as recorded by the institution and his/her date of birth if on record (there is no requirement for the financial institution to verify this date), - If the payee is a company or other payee, the registered office (if required by law to maintain this) or, if not on the record, the payee's address as determined for the purposes of section 32 of the Criminal Justice Act 1994 (the Money Laundering provisions), - Relevant payment details (see paragraph 3.5), - Tax reference number data:- - For companies and charities there is a requirement to report the tax reference number or the charity number in all instances for all years (this requirement does not apply to other entities e.g. Pension Schemes). - If the payment is in respect of an account or investment opened on or after 1 January 2009, the payee's tax reference number (including the PPSN if an individual) or the charity number if a charity, or in the absence of these numbers, an indicator to that effect (see section 4 for obligations in this regard), - All other relevant indicators i.e. - First relevant payments (for accounts opened on or after 1 January 2008), - No verified tax reference number (for account opened on or after 1 January 2009) - DIRT deducted - Joint accounts together with the apportionment between the joint account holders if applicable, - Non-beneficial owner
+- Name of the payee, - If the payee is an individual, the residential address as recorded by the institution and his/her date of birth if on record (there is no requirement for the financial institution to verify this date), - If the payee is a company or other payee, the registered office (if required by law to maintain this) or, if not on the record, the payee's address as determined for the purposes of section 32 of the Criminal Justice Act 1994 (the Money Laundering provisions), - Relevant payment details (see paragraph 3.5), - Tax reference number data:- - For companies and charities there is a requirement to report the tax reference number or the charity number in all instances for all years (this requirement does not apply to other entities e.g. Pension Schemes). - If the payment is in respect of an account or investment opened on or after 1 January 2009 (1 August 2009 in respect of EU passported financial institutions), the payee's tax reference number (including the PPSN if an individual) or the charity number if a charity, or in the absence of these numbers, an indicator to that effect (see section 4 for obligations in this regard), - All other relevant indicators i.e. - First relevant payment (for accounts opened on or after 1 January 2008), - No verified tax reference number (for accounts opened on or after 1 January 2009, or 1 August 2009 in respect of EU passported financial institutions) - DIRT deducted - Joint accounts together with the apportionment between the joint account holders if applicable, - Non-beneficial owner